achieven/jobber/docs/architecture/architecture.md

     - Performing a separate DB query for each error category instead of single query - not scaleable
     - Using a dummy 0.4 similarity threshold, for local testing only
     - Using general-purpose embedding model rather than programming-specific one
+- Missing query builder or ORM, queries are sent as plain text with backticks and literals.
+    - As currently there are no params/body, sql-injection is not a current issue, but obviously for a real system this wouldn't do (nor it is pretty code)

 ## Optimal Architecture